UFO: Enemy Unknown: Development

 MicroProse UK graphics artists John Reitze and Martin Smillie provided what MicroProse described as "popular 'manga' look and feel" visuals.
-Julian Gollop credited Reitze with "a distinctive comic book style" and Smillie with "very detailed environment graphics".
-John Broomhall composed the music while Andrew Parton handled the sound effects.
-There were also major contributors who were not acknowledged in the game's credits, such as the designer Steve Hand, a Laser Squad fan who helped the project get signed, put input into the "big game" concept, actually came up with the name X-COM (derived from Mike Brunton's initial idea of X-CON, where "CON" originally stood for "contact"), and helped to define the comic book-like art style.
-Hand thought the original design document was poorly written, especially regarding the initial, more interactive and action-oriented UFO interception system; nevertheless, the final game turned out to be very close to it.
-Certain creature types deemed "boring" were removed during the development, as were the Men in Black, who were unused due to a perceived conflict with MicroProse's abortive project to make an MIB-themed standalone game.
+Julian Gollop credited Reitze, who also designed the alien races, with "a distinctive comic book style", and Smillie with "very detailed environment graphics".
+MicroProse musician John Broomhall, inspired by Bernard Herrmann's score in the film Psycho, composed the original soundtrack of the PC version while Andrew Parton handled the sound effects.
+Besides Moreland, there were other MicroProse employees not acknowledged in the game's credits despite having been major contributors to its development, such as assisting designers Mike Brunton and (especially) Steve Hand.
+Hand, a Laser Squad fan who helped the project get signed, put input into the "big game" concept by inventing the Geoscape interface, actually came up with the name X-COM (derived from Brunton's initial idea of X-CON, where "CON" originally stood for "contact"), and helped to define the comic book-like art style.
+Hand thought the initial artworks showed by Julian Gollop had aliens that were too "boring or comical", and that the original design document was poorly written, especially regarding the initial, more interactive and action-oriented UFO interception system; nevertheless, the final game turned out to be very close to it.
+Certain creature types deemed boring were removed during the development, as were the Men in Black, who have been left unused due to a perceived conflict with MicroProse's abortive project to make an MIB-themed standalone game.

-A public demo of the game was released under the North American version's working title X-COM: Terran Defense Force.
+A public demo of the game was released in Europe under the name UFO: Enemy Unknown in April 1994, and in North American in May 1994 under the then-working title X-COM: Terran Defense Force.
 Despite numerous changes from the first demo, the tactical part of the game remains true to the turn-based layout of Laser Squad and the Gollop brothers' earlier Rebelstar series.
 The AI system of those games formed the basis for enemy tactics, with Julian Gollop programming his own unique algorithms for pathfinding and behavior; in particular, the aliens were purposely given an element of unpredictability in their actions.
 It was the first game programmed by them for the PC.
 In retrospect, Julian thought he should have concentrated on game design and left all of the programming work to Nick.
-Producer Tim Roberts was described by him positively as "very laid back" and for most of the time allowed them to work on the game without any interference and schedules, only checking in once in a month to conduct meetings in a pub.